RA Flexible Software Package Documentation Release v6.5.1

 Sensor CCO Correction function

-The CTSU2 peripheral has a built-in correction circuit to handle the potential microvariations related to the manufacturing process of the sensor CCO MCU.
+The CTSU peripheral has a built-in correction circuit to handle the potential microvariations related to the manufacturing process of the sensor CCO MCU.

-The module temporarily transitions to the correction process during initialization after power is turned on.
-In the correction process, the correction circuit is used to generate a correction coefficient (factor) to ensure accurate sensor measurement values.
+This module uses the correction circuit during initialization after power-on to generate a correction coefficient to ensure accurate sensor measurement values.
+This correction coefficient is used to correct the measurement value.

 Initial Offset Adjustment

-This module automatically adjusts the offset current setting.
-As the adjustment uses the normal measurement process, the combination of R_CTSU_ScanStart() and R_CTSU_DataGet() or the combination of R_CTSU_ScanStart() and R_CTSU_OffsetTuning() must be repeated several times after startup.
-Because the ctsu_element_cfg_t member “so” is the starting point for adjustments, you can set the appropriate value for “so” in order to reduce the number of times the two functions must be run to complete the adjustment.
-Normally, the value used for “so” is a value adjusted by QE for Capacitive Touch.
+This module adjusts the offset current setting so that the corrected measurement value reaches the target value.
+As the adjustment uses the normal measurement process, R_CTSU_ScanStart() and R_CTSU_DataGet() must be repeated several times after startup.
+Because the ctsu_element_cfg_t member "so" is the starting point for adjustments, you can set the appropriate value for "so" in order to reduce the number of times the two functions must be run to complete the adjustment.
+Normally, the value used for "so" is a value adjusted by QE for Capacitive Touch.

 ModeCTSU1 target valueCTSU2 target value